Women claim singer Trey Songz drugged, sexually assaulted them

 In April, a woman filed a lawsuit in California alleging that Trey Songz sexually assaulted her at his home in 2016.

-“Songz repeatedly asked Plaintiff if he could ‘get that ass,’ meaning have anal sex,” the woman alleged.
+“Songz repeatedly asked Plaintiff if he could ‘get that a–,’ meaning have anal sex,” the woman alleged.
 “Plaintiff repeatedly told defendant Songz no in response to defendant Songz’s requests.”

 The medical center contacted Burbank Police, but the woman did not cooperate with police because she was terrified of Songz, according to the complaint.